cracksoft-corp/newsletter-generation/README.md

 I created an app at [developers.spotify.com/dashboard](https://developers.spotify.com/dashboard) to get a client id and client secret.

-I created an API key for YouTube Data API v3 from my google cloud console account
+I created an API key for YouTube Data API v3 and Google Books from my google cloud console account.

 I created a LastFM developer account and got an API key.

+I got an auth token from the KIT website checking the network panel, by manually uploading an image and checking the headers and storing the token.
+This will need to be done each time.

+## Recommendations

+Pretty broad, since we can recommend __anything__.
+Need to narrow down into broad categories.

+### Music

+Music is it's own category, as we want links to specific websites for apple music, spotify, youtube.

+### Books

+Kind of special since they're such high value to listeners/readers.

+### Everything else...

+Is just a link to something on the internet, really.
+We only segregate to find the correct colour of link buttons, for example to disney+ or netflix or iPlayer, we have the correctly coloured button.